IamMufasa/active_directory/hacks/crackmapexec/README.md

 # CrackMapExec

 CrackMapExec is a post-exploitation tool that I will us in a Kali Linux Virtual Machine to test active directory enumeration and brute force cracking techniques.
+The CrackMapExec GitBook can be found [here](https://wiki.porchetta.industries/).

 ## Techniques tested
  * [System Information Discovery](https://attack.mitre.org/techniques/T1082/)